RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 ## A simple example

-In the following example, a ChainResidueSelector selecting chains named "A" and "B" are used to build a [UniformRigidBodyCM](scripting_documentation/ClientMovers#UniformRigidBodyCM) that docks those two chains to one another.
+In the following example, a ChainResidueSelector selecting chains named "A" and "B" are used to build a [[UniformRigidBodyCM|ClientMovers#UniformRigidBodyCM]] that docks those two chains to one another.

 ```
 <ROSETTASCRIPTS>